127Gar/shulgi/README.md

 cp themes/shulgi/static/style.css static/
 ```

-## stuff
+## Notes

 - Makes one RSS feed for the entire site at `/index.xml`
-- Stylesheet is in `/style.css` and includes some important stuff for partials.
+- Stylesheet is in `/style.css` and includes some important things for partials.
 - If a post is tagged, links to the tags are placed at the bottom of the post.
 - `nextprev.html` adds links to the Next and Previous articles to the bottom of a page.
 - `taglist.html` links all tags an article is tagged to for related content.